Stormwater - Urban Roading & Rural

 During a heavy downpour the channel can become flooded, but as the water drains away from the catch-pit the water level above it will reduce – this process can take some time.
 Alternatively, the stormwater drains to a sump and is then pumped to the beach or river – this is once again due to our very flat conditions.

-To prevent flood waters from feeding back into the storm water network and flooding properties, one-way flat valves are used.
+To prevent floodwaters from feeding back into the stormwater network and flooding properties, one-way flap valves are used.
 The valves do cause ponding which recedes when the rain event stops, and the water level drops.

 Most roadside drains in Horowhenua are managed by Council, however rural drainage schemes are operated by Horizons Region Council, which is responsible for rural drainage, stop-banks and rivers.

 You can find out more about the work of Horizons Regional Council by visiting www.horizons.govt.nz